OBF/obf-docs/Travel_fellowships.md

 ### Items covered for in-person participation

-The fellowship can be used to cover conference registration fees and direct travel costs (such as travel insurance, airfare, train, metro, bus and taxi), hotel, poster printing (if presenting a poster at the conference), and/or child-care up to a value of USD 1,000.
+The fellowship can be used to cover conference registration fees and direct travel costs (such as travel insurance, airfare, train, metro, bus and taxi), hotel, poster printing (if presenting a poster at the conference), and/or child-care up to a value of USD $1,000.
 Note that rental car expenses and personal car mileage are not eligible for reimbursement.
 Lodging for earlier than the night before the first day of the event, or beyond the night the event ends, requires justification and is subject to Board approval.
-Expenses for food during the event are eligible up to a daily limit of $40 (receipts are required for reimbursement).
+Expenses for food during the event are eligible up to a daily limit of USD $40.
-If the applicants anticipate that they would require more than USD 1,000 to attend the event, they should include that information in the application form.
+If the applicants anticipate that they would require more than USD $1,000 to attend the event, they should include that information in the application form.
-Please note that requests made for more than $1000 may not be granted if not justified by the applicants.
+Please note that requests made for more than USD $1,000 may not be granted if not justified by the applicants.

 ### Items covered for remote participation